Kristen Bell's Personal Hygiene Is Great, Thanks For Asking

 These are the kind of candid, albeit occasionally controversial anecdotes that land Bell and Shepard in the headlines.
 Earlier this week, the celebrity couple was trending for the comments she made about "waiting for the stink" before bathing their children.
 But it’s these stories that make Bell so relatable, even if she’s largely famous for playing a teen detective, a cartoon princess, and a dead woman living in the afterlife: She's opened up about her struggles with anxiety and depression and the challenges of marriage.
 She is no BS with a spoonful of sugar.
 Somehow, even while she’s talking about the world being on fire, I find comfort in her sparkly blue eyes and Gossip Girl voice.

-Bell approaches her CBD skin-care line with the same candor and optimism.
-Happy Dance is bright and joyful, meant to deliver easy-to-use, calming, and effective products that busy moms can use during their 20 minutes of “me” time.
-She launched the brand in partnership with Lord Jones last year, but tells me that she spent a majority of the pandemic developing a new face cream that can hydrate and soothe the most sensitive of skin, like hers.
+Bell approaches her CBD skincare line with the same candour and optimism.
+Happy Dance is bright and joyful, meant to deliver easy-to-use, calming, and effective products that busy mums can use during their 20 minutes of “me” time.
+She launched the brand in partnership with Lord Jones last year, but tells me that she spent a majority of the pandemic developing a new face cream that can hydrate and soothe the most sensitive of skin, even those with eczema like herself.

-Below, Bell talks about her new moisturizer called Look Alive, her current skin-care regimen, parenting advice, and the truth about bathing her kids.
+Below, Bell talks about her new moisturiser called Look Alive, her current skincare regimen, parenting advice, and the truth about bathing her kids.

 Advertisement